dustinian/Adventures/ngs_valil.md

 These abilities can be acquired from several sources:

-* __Mundane:__ Trained.
-Relatively common abilities... archery, fencing, riding... learned from relatively common mentors.
+* __Mundane:__ Trained by mentors: archery, fencing, riding...
-* __Urbane:__ Cultivated.
-Uncommon abilities... passion, drama, manipulation... acquired through experience.
+* __Urbane:__ Cultivated from experience: passion, drama, manipulation...
-* __Arcane:__ Discovered.
-Very uncommon abilities... spells, curses, rituals... learned from very uncommon mentors.
+* __Arcane:__ Discovered through experimentation: spells, formulas, and rituals...
-* __Divine:__ God-given.
-Granted by a deity... who nearly always demands fealty, loyalty, or sacrifice in return.
+* __Divine:__ Granted by a higher power... orisons, prayers, and curses...

 ### Health and Dying

 * __Damage Instances:__ 4
-  * __1-2:__ The first two damage instances a character receives are superficial:  bruises, strains, fatigue, etc.
+  * __1, 2:__ The first two damage instances a character receives are superficial:  bruises, strains, fatigue, etc.
   * __3:__ Only the third damage instance should be considered a "wound."
 Thus, any duels "to first blood" would actually be "to the third damage instance."
+  * __4:__ After the fourth damage instance, the PC is unconscious and at risk of death.
-  * __4:__ The fourth damage instance renders a PC unconscious.
-The GM should rule when death occurs based on the narrative and the type of wounds inflicted.
+* __Death:__ The GM should rule when death occurs based on the narrative and the wounds.
-    * _Note:_ When a PC is knocked unconscious in mortal combat, I like to ask the player to make a physicality roll...
-The character will die in that many "rounds" without treatment or healing (a character with a Physicality of d6+4 will die in d6+4 rounds).
+    * _Suggestion:_ When a PC is knocked unconscious in combat, ask the player to make a physicality roll...
+The character will die in that many "rounds" without treatment or healing.
+Therefore, a character with a Physicality of d6+4 will die in d6+4 rounds.
-* __Recovery:__ Recover 2 instances after first long, restful sleep.
+* __Recovery:__ Recover 2 damage instances after first long, restful sleep.
 Recover remaining instances one-per-rest.
-* __Healing:__ Characters who take appropriate narrative abilities can heal themselves or other charactes.
+* __Healing:__ Characters with appropriate narrative abilities can heal themselves or other characters; usually only one damage instance at a time.
-  * __Major:__ Restore 2 instances.
-  * __Minor:__ Restore 1 instance.